EDRN/jpl.pipedreams/README.md

 Once this is done, you can run `venv/bin/python` as your Python interpreter and it will have the Pipe Dreams API (and all its dependencies) ready for use.
 Note that the `activate` step, although deprecated, is still necessary in order to have the `celery` program on your execution path.

+👉 **Note:** As of release 1.0.3 of Pipe Dreams, Python 3.7 through Python 3.9 are supported.
+Python 3.10 is not yet endorsed by this package.

 ## 👩‍💻 Customizing the Workflow